CatThingy/catthingy-balance/README.md

     - Fire Aspect duration reduced from 4s per level to 1s per level
     - Fire Aspect is now incompatible with Sharpness/Smite/Bane of Arthropods
 - Firework damage is now based on the firework star
     - Large ball fireworks deal damage in a larger radius
     - Star fireworks deal more damage in a smaller radius
     - Other fireworks remain unchanged
+- Thorns reworked
+    - Only one level of thorns exists
+    - Thorns is no longer random
+    - Thorns does not deal knockback
+    - Thorns does not drain durability